 la sô gjernazie

-In this verse, la sô gjernazie means her progeny (that is, the progeny of the woman).
+In this verse, la sô gjernazie means her offspring (that is, the offspring of the woman).

 You will recall that the feminine chê means that; its masculine equivalent is chel.
-In this verse, you can understand chê as meaning it, in reference to la sô gjernazie (her progeny).
+In this verse, you can understand chê as meaning it, in reference to la sô gjernazie (her offspring).

 The Friulian verb sfracaiâ means to crush, to break.
 The word for head is the masculine il cjâf.

 it will crush your head